Gleyber Torres Player Props: Yankees vs. Mariners

-On Monday, Gleyber Torres (.537 slugging percentage in past 10 games, including three home runs) and the New York Yankees face the Seattle Mariners, whose starting pitcher will be Bryce Miller.
+On Tuesday, Gleyber Torres (.524 slugging percentage in past 10 games, including three home runs) and the New York Yankees play the Seattle Mariners, whose starting pitcher will be Logan Gilbert.
 First pitch is at 9:40 PM ET.

+He racked up two hits (going 2-for-6) in his most recent game against the Mariners.

 Gleyber Torres Game Info & Props vs. the Mariners